hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @hiiamboris looks like an issue between *LSP_Client* plugin and *redlangserver*.

-[13:16:45](#lLnZlIgIKYM6MXVHkznbw_yEXZbbD5l9MZlSjxGR5kI) <hiiamboris (NOT THIS ONE)>: both updated to latest Ì†ΩÌ∏ï
+[13:16:45](#lLnZlIgIKYM6MXVHkznbw_yEXZbbD5l9MZlSjxGR5kI) <hiiamboris (NOT THIS ONE)>: both updated to latest üòï

 [13:16:45](#EXDX4SGmasp5vhKZKUGyBfSfywlpkffNx05vNYDHZH8) <loziniak (Maciej ≈Åozi≈Ñski)>:
 maybe try to turn on logging in `redlangserver.sh` by uncommenting line 4 instead of line 3 (`debug-on` parameter) and look what's getting logged to `redlangserver/logger.txt`.